superduper-io/superduper/docs/index.md

 ## What is SuperDuperDB?

-SuperDuperDB is a Python package providing tools for developers to apply AI and machine learning in their already deployed datalayer, and simulatenously to set-up a scalable, open-source and auditable environment to do this.
+SuperDuperDB is a Python package providing tools for developers to apply AI and machine learning in their already deployed MongoDB database, and simulatenously to set-up a scalable, open-source and auditable environment to do this.

 ![](img/overview.png)